Shadaabkhan-dat/Shadaabkhan-dat/README.md

-- 👋 Hi, I’m @Shadaabkhan-dat
+- 👋 Hi, I’m Shadaab
 - 👀 I’m interested in ...analyzing and working on data
 - 🌱 I’m currently learning ...Machine Learning
 - 📫 How to reach me ...shadaabk08@gmail.com